ccblaisdell/Dotes/README.md

   - if any api call times out, the entire process crashes
   - we want to allow some to succeed and some to fail
 - access match_cache directly instead of through genserver for better concurrency

+## Bugs
+- we count some unfetched matches as successful
+  - try Fetch All on Hoplyte's user page.
+After all his matches are fetched, it continues to say 4 were found on successive attempts.
+These matches were in practice lobbies.
+4334243, 4305066, 4221977, 4190037